jpmondet/devnet_training/maths_4_dev/some_definitions.md

 An **antichain** in a DAG is a set of vertices such that no two elements in the set are comparable.
 That is no walk exists between any two different vertices in the set.

+A binary relation, R, on a set, A, is **isomorphic** to a relation, S, on a set B iff there is a relation-preserving bijection from A to B; that is, there is a bijection f : A -> B such that, for all a, a´ in A : a R a´ iff f(a) S f(a´)

+A partial order for which every two different elements are comparable is called a **linear order**.

+A relation is an **equivalence** relation if it is reflexive, symmetric and transitive.

+Given an equivalence relation R : A -> A, the **equivalence class** of an element a in A is the set of all elements of A related to a by R.

+The equivalence classes of an equivalence relation on a set A are the blocks of a partition of A.

+**Simple graphs** are defined as digraphs in which edges are undirected.

+Two vertices in a simple graph are said to be **adjacent** iff they are the endpoints of the same edge, and an edge is said to be **incident** to each of its endpoints.

+**Complete graph** == full mesh

+The **Empty graph** has no edges at all.

+The **Line graph** is an n-node graph containing n-1 edges in sequence.

+Adding the edge (vn_v1) to the Line Graph result in a **length-n Cycle Graph**

+An **Isomorphism** between 2 graphs is an edge-preserving bijection between their sets of vertices.
+The 2 graphs are said **Isomorphic**.

+A **bipartite** graph is a graph whose vertices can be partitioned into two sets, L(G) and R(G), such that every edge has one endpint in L(G) and the endpoint in R(G).

+A Graph is **k-colorable** if it has a coloring that uses at most k colors.

+The minimum value of k for which a graph, G, has a valid coloring is called its **chromatic number**.